Const-me/Whisper/WhisperPS/Readme.md

 I wouldn’t call the wrapper particularly great, but it works on my computer.<br/>
 This should handle use cases like “transcribe all files in a directory” or “export multiple formats”.

-The supported PowerShell version is 5.1, the one I have preinstalled in my Windows 10 computer.<br/>
+The supported PowerShell version is 5.1, the one I have preinstalled on my Windows 10 computer.<br/>
 I wouldn’t expect it to work with the newer PowerShell Core, the runtime is different.

-Usage example, assuming you’ve extracted WhisperPS.zip into C:\Temp\
+## Installation

+To install from [PowerShell Gallery](https://www.powershellgallery.com/) for the current user, open Windows PowerShell, and run the following command:<br/>
+`Install-Module -Name WhisperPS -Scope CurrentUser`

+To install from PowerShell Gallery for all users, open Windows PowerShell **as an administrator**, and run the following command:<br/>
+`Install-Module -Name WhisperPS`

+To install manually from github.com, download WhisperPS.zip from [Releases](https://github.com/Const-me/Whisper/releases) page of this repository, and extract into the following folder:<br/>
+`%USERPROFILE%\Documents\WindowsPowerShell\Modules`<br/>
+Create that folder if you don’t yet have it.

+## Usage Example

 ```
-Import-Module C:\Temp\WhisperPS\WhisperPS.dll -DisableNameChecking
+Import-Module WhisperPS -DisableNameChecking
 $Model = Import-WhisperModel D:\Data\Whisper\ggml-medium.bin
 cd C:\Temp\2remove\Whisper
 $Results = dir .\* -include *.wma, *.wav | Transcribe-File $Model